-Companies may apply beginning June 1, 2023.
+Companies may apply beginning August 15, 2024.
 Applications are competitive and will be reviewed in the order they are received by the state office.
-Consideration will be given to quality of jobs, quality of training, industry partnership participation, geographic impact and company size.
-Application approval is also dependent upon passage of the state budget and program funding.
+Consideration will be given to quality of jobs, quality of training, geographic impact, and company size.
+Application approval is also dependent upon passage of the state budget and available program funding.